 We in the Irish Computer Society are conducting a study on behalf of the European Commission (DG CONNECT) to gauge the type of skills companies’ need, their current practices to acquire those skills, and what kind of support might help them to launch or enhance their own internships.
 Also, the Commission would like to record companies’ views on implementation of the new Digital Opportunity traineeships initiative.

 This support study will involve around 300 interviews with ICT companies in 15 EU Member States.
+ICS has successfully conducted a number of interviews with high-profile companies around Ireland.
+The feedback has been submitted to DG Connect and further information will be shared in due course.

 For more information, visit https://ec.europa.eu/digital-single-market/en/digital-opportunity-traineeships-boosting-digital-skills-job